Real Estate Horror Stories

 I just barely made it out, but I had to practically roll out onto the cement just before the garage door went all the way down.

-From Justin Cook, Top Producing Realtor in the Southeast Valley
+From Justin Cook, Top Producing Agent in the Southeast Valley

 A Haunting FSBO: